Job Title: Emeritus Professor of Audio Technology

-AES Committees: Diversity & Inclusion, Journal Reviewers, Convention: 146th
+AES Committees: Regional Vice Presidents, Board of Governors, Convention Policy, Education, Nominations, Regions & Sections, Diversity & Inclusion, Journal Reviewers, Convention: 146th

-Technical Committees: High Resolution Audio, Recording Technology and Practices, Signal Processing
+Technical Committees: High Resolution Audio, Machine Learning & Artificial Intelligence, Recording Technology and Practices, Signal Processing

 Primary Section: U.K.

-She was awarded an AES fellowship and the IOA Peter Barnet Memorial prize for her contributions to audio and acoustics.
+She has been awarded an AES fellowship, the IOA Peter Barnet Memorial Award, and the AES Silver Medal Award, for her contributions to audio and acoustics.

 For relaxation she likes playing drums and dancing, but not at the same time.